 (Click on photos fro larger size)

-Margaret’s and Bert’s first visit to Sweden and to Scandinavia was a great success.
+Margaret’s and Bert’s first visit to Sweden and to Scandinavia in 1982 was a great success.
 For my parents-in-law the trip with us started in Copenhagen after a flight from Amsterdam where a scoundrel stole Bert’s high-quality camera.
 John immediately let him have his ‘back-up’ camera, much less perfect, but at least Bert had a camera.
 Damn airport thieves.
 But before we get to Margaret and Bert, there is another story.

 We had c ome up a couple of days earlier, driving our Renault 20 (no rattling Renault 4L any more, but gee that little rattler really took us places.) from Paris through Germany and to Travemünde, where we took a ferry to Trelleborg.
 We stopped at a German pretty little town that we don’t remember the name of.
 There are so many of those cute little towns in Germany with a nice market Platz and old-style buildings in the center.
 We arrived in Trelleborg in the morning after a night onboard the ferry — tiny put very comfortable cabins with a shower.
 We drove straight west the short distance to Höllviken, a summer resort on the south coast of Skåne, to the house of our friends, Britt and Ingvar.
 I had been there innumerable times, even in my early youth when the house belonged to Britt’s parents —